 Less than half-time employees are regularly scheduled to work less than 14 hours per week.

 There are two pathways for hiring temporary and less than half-time employees depending on if you have identified who you want to hire.

 If You Have Identified A Candidate:

 The hiring manager and the prospective employee need to complete appropriate paperwork with Human Resources before the temporary begins working.

-The hiring manager or faculty member should complete the PeopleSoft Quick Hire Form or research assistant set-up form as appropriate.
-Research assistants supported by HLS Faculty Allowance funds should then bring the set-up form, with the additional information described below to the Financial Office, in Hauser Hall 030.
-All other temporary employees who do not yet have an I-9 or tax paperwork on file at central payroll should bring the temporary employee new hire form with the additional information described below to Human Resources in Hauser Hall 010.
-The temporary will be asked to complete four forms at that time: I-9 Employment Eligibility form (note the original documentation required of everyone), Federal Tax Form, Massachusetts Tax Form, and Direct Deposit Form.
+The hiring manager should complete the PeopleSoft Quick Hire Form.
+Temporary employees who do not yet have an I-9 or tax paperwork on file at central payroll will need to complete work authorization paperwork with Human Resources.
+The temporary employee will be asked to complete four forms: I-9 Employment Eligibility form, Federal Tax Form, Massachusetts Tax Form, and Direct Deposit Form.

 When you need assistance in finding a candidate for filling your position, hiring managers can utilized Harvard’s Contingent Workforce process to search, recruit, and fill positions.

 Hiring Managers play a critical role in making the program work.
 Hiring managers are expected to participate by:

 - Using the Managed Services Program and Vendor Management System to obtain hourly-billed contingent (temporary) workers in all categories including administrative, professional, financial, information technology, and scientific roles.